sdntmn/sdntmn/README.md

 ### 👨‍💻 About Me :
 - :telescope: I work as a technologist in the production of thermal covers.
 - :seedling: The first steps in learning IT technologies 2020.
 Graduated from the web development course at YPracticum 01.2022.
-- :zap: In my free time I continue to study new technologies, study English, read articles on IT.
+- :zap: In my free time, I continue to study new technologies for me, study English, read articles on IT.
 - :handshake: I am looking for my first job in IT.
 - :mailbox: How to reach me: [![Telegram Badge](https://img.shields.io/badge/-Telegram-blue?style=flat&logo=Telegram&logoColor=white)](href="https://t.me/sdntmn")
 ---